 Helping to accelerate collective action to increase the circularity of plastic packaging

 Plastic packaging remains an integral part of the global economy.
-However, the vast majority of packaging products used today includes materials that make recycling impossible or very difficult, which is one major reason why plastic waste ends up in natural spaces.
+However, the vast majority of packaging products used today includes materials that make recycling very difficult or impossible, contributing to plastic waste ending up in natural spaces.

 This workstream is working to align a critical mass of companies behind common packaging design guidelines and principles for flexible and rigid materials.